SeekStorm/SeekStorm/README.md

 Scalability and performance are our fundamental design goals.
 Index size and latency grow linearly with the number of indexed documents, while the RAM consumption remains constant, ensuring scalability.

-Development started in 2015, in [production](https://seekstorm.com) since 2020, rust porting in 2023, released as open source in 2024.
+Development started in 2015, in [production](https://seekstorm.com) since 2020, Rust port in 2023, open sourced in 2024, active work in progress.

 SeekStorm is open source licensed under under the [Apache License 2.0](https://github.com/SeekStorm/SeekStorm?tab=Apache-2.0-1-ov-file#readme)